waladi-abdauh/inter-active/README.md

 InterActive
-- is a fictional page as my submission test. the name is taken from the font used: inter
+- is a fictional page for 3equals submission test.
+- the name is taken from the font used: inter

 Setup instruction
 - install dependencies using npm > npm install